How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 After Each Use

-• Remove ash from the stove once it has fully cooled
+• Remove ash from the stove once fully cooled

-• Test and balance water (pH and sanitizer levels)
+• Test and balance water (pH and sanitizer)

 Monthly